 HOW TO GET THE BEST RESULTS FROM YOUR CRM IMPLEMENTATION

-In our role as a digital marketing and sales agency, we come across many companies thinking about CRM implementation or indeed, switching CRM providers.
-And it’s fair to say that most are hopelessly unprepared.
+In our role as a digital marketing agency, we come across many companies thinking about CRM implementation or indeed, switching CRM providers.
+And it’s fair to say that most are hopelessly unprepared for the requirements of the on-boarding process.

-The benefits of a CRM system are easy to comprehend and enticing for most sales and marketing leaders.
+The benefits of a CRM platform are easy to comprehend and enticing for sales and marketing leaders.

-How great is it to have a complete historical record of a prospect or customer at the touch of a button?
-This creates leverage beyond any single gun sales person - no matter who is speaking to the customer, they are empowered with knowledge.
+A crafted CRM Platform can create leverage beyond any single sales person because no matter who is speaking to the customer, everyone is empowered with knowledge.
 This single source of truth, combined with automation is how you create scale and sustainable growth.

 This is what we all buy into when it comes to why we implement CRM into our businesses.